Skip to content

 source portable_env/bin/activate

-python main.py --devices my-switches.txt --output audit-report.xlsx
+python main_new.py --devices my-switches.txt --output audit-report.xlsx

 Available Command-Line Arguments